radiegtya/meteoris2/README.md

 ###WHAT'S NEW IN V0.9.6
 - bug fixing for issue "too small max length for field name #26".
 Thanks to @anderson916.
 - mugen enhancement for issue "camel hump collection name support #27".
 Thanks to @anderson916.
+- mugen now enabling user to choose what they will generate. this also answer for issue about 'boilerplates in general #21'.
+Thanks to @MercedesAMG1 & @ssteinerx.

 ###WHAT'S INSIDE METEORIS?